Gabrululu/Barrio-Ledger/app/README.md

 ## 📊 PWA Features

-### Instalación
+### Installation

-Los usuarios pueden "Agregar a pantalla de inicio":
+Users can “Add to Home Screen”:

 **Android:**
-1. Abrir en Chrome
+1. Open in Chrome
-2. Menú → Agregar a pantalla de inicio
+2. Menu → Add to Home Screen
-3. Ícono aparece en home
+3. Icon appears on home screen

 **iOS:**
-1. Abrir en Safari
+1. Open in Safari
-2. Compartir → Agregar a inicio
+2. Share → Add to Home Screen
-3. Ícono aparece en home
+3. Icon appears on home screen

 ### Service Worker